momega/spacesimulator/README.md

 The planets are moving based on Keplerian law (simplified elliptical) trajectory.

-The spacecraft(s) are moving based on the Newtonian trajectory.
+The position and velocity of spacecraft(s) are computed based on Newtonian gravitational law.
 The gravitation of all the planets influences the trajectory of the spacecrafts.

 Features